TsingZ0/FedCP/README.md

 # Dataset

 Due to the file size limitation of GitHub repository, we only upload the mnist dataset with the default practical setting ($\beta=0.1$).
-You can generate other datasets based on my another repository [PFL-Non-IID](https://github.com/TsingZ0/PFL-Non-IID).
+You can generate other datasets based on my other repository [PFL-Non-IID](https://github.com/TsingZ0/PFL-Non-IID).

 # System